 Don’t stop communicating with an influencer after you’ve sent them the brief!
 You want to make sure their experience with your brand is top-notch.
 If possible, schedule a call with your influencers to talk them through the campaign.
 And make sure that influencers can communicate with you through the entire process, especially so you can answer their questions.

-Determine the metrics you’ll use to track your influencer return on investment (ROI).
+Determine the metrics (KPIs) you’ll use to track your influencer return on investment (ROI).
 Previously, it was difficult to measure ROI beyond the reach and engagement a post generated.
 But now, influencer marketing software makes it easy to track ROI in so many ways, so you have no excuses not to track!
 The ways in which you’ll track your ROI will depend on the goals you set for the campaign.